KathleenScriver/sweater_weather/README.md

 SweaterWeather is a weather app built to practice building a backend and api endpoints that will interface with a separate frontend that will consume the api endpoints and display the given data.
 You can visit the deployed site for the back end here https://sweater-weather-ky.herokuapp.com

+(The modular front end can be found here: https://github.com/KathleenYruegas/sweater_weather_fe)

 * Ruby version
   - Ruby 2.4.1
   - Rails 5.1.6